rhon3n/rhon3n.github.io/README.md

 - As a user, I would like to be able to see Rhonen's recent projects.
 - As a user, I would like to be able to switch to dark mode.
 - As a user, I would like to be able to download Rhonen's resume.

-## Given More Time

-Given more time I would add Unit, Integration and End to End testing to the app.

 ## Portfolio